 The Washington Department of Fish and Wildlife (WDFW), tribal co-managers and other organizations are working to help remove this derelict shellfish gear from Puget Sound.
-A portion of the funds WDFW receives from the sale of Puget Sound Dungeness Crab Endorsements - necessary to recreationally fish for crab in the Sound - go directly to this effort.
+A portion of the funds WDFW received from the sale of Puget Sound Dungeness Crab Endorsements - necessary to recreationally fish for crab in the Sound - go directly to this effort.

-This work will not only improve the marine environment, but also help ensure crab populations remain sustainable, providing for commercial, tribal and recreational fishing opportunities that are economically important to the Puget Sound region.
+This work continues to improve the marine environment and helps to ensure crab populations remain sustainable; providing for commercial, tribal and recreational fishing opportunities that are economically important to the Puget Sound region.

-To fulfill requirements of RCW 77.32.430 Dedicated derelict shellfish gear recovery funds expended in 2017: \$42,228
+To fulfill requirements of RCW 77.32.430

+Dedicated derelict shellfish gear recovery funds expended in 2018: \$146,000

-Activities and expenditures in 2017:
+Activities and expenditures in 2018:

 - WDFW contracts with the Northwest Straits Foundation to find and remove derelict shellfish gear while the crab fishing season is closed.
-Using funds dedicated for this effort (\$1 from each endorsement sold), a total of \$11,055 was expended on the Northwest Straits Foundation contract and \$31,173 was spent on vessel support.
-In 2017, the Northwest Straits Foundation focused on outreach and education, but plans to increase efforts to detect and remove derelict shellfish gear this year. - WDFW enforcement officers and biologists, in coordination with treaty tribal co-managers, conducted "crab pot sweeps" during the popular summer recreational crab fishery.
+Using funds dedicated for this effort (\$1 from each crab endorsement sold), a total of \$92,000 was expended on the Northwest Straits Foundation contract to detect derelict pots using sidescan sonar and recover 426 commercial pots and 265 recreational pots.
+Trapped inside the recovered pots were 561 live and 269 dead Dungeness crab, illustrating the need to remove derelict pots that continue to fish. - WDFW enforcement officers and biologists, in coordination with treaty tribal comanagers, conducted "crab pot sweeps" during the popular summer recreational crab fishery.
 The sweeps, funded by additional revenue from the sale of crab endorsements, took place on Tuesdays and Wednesdays when the recreational fishery was closed each week during the season.
-In 2017, this effort removed 2,392 crab pots from Puget Sound, including 600 pots fishing illegally in U.S. waters.
-A total of 33 WDFW enforcement officers and six shellfish staff worked 30 days on the water, and additional days returning pots or disposing of the gear.
-Overall, WDFW biological staff in 2017 spent 1,622 hours on gear sweeps, documentation, outreach, and pot disposal.
+In 2018, this effort removed 1807 crab pots from Puget Sound, including 176 Canadian pots fishing illegally in U.S. waters.
+A total of 29 WDFW enforcement officers and six shellfish staff worked 58 days on the water, and additional days returning pots or disposing of the gear.
+Overall, WDFW biological staff in 2018 spent \$54,000 on gear sweeps, documentation, outreach, gear return and pot disposal. - In addition, WDFW Enforcement officers spent a total of 1,953 hours conducting recreational crab shellfish patrols ensuring regulation compliance on both open and closed days.